-In a recent conversation with Apollo Neuro’s Customer Service Rep Lead, Mandy, we discussed setting boundaries and managing day-to-day life as a “very, very well-functioning, massively stressed-out individual” dealing with PTSD, panic disorder, generalized anxiety, and chronic pain.
+In a recent conversation with Apollo Neuro’s Customer Service Rep Lead, Mandy, we discussed setting boundaries and managing day-to-day life as a “very, very well-functioning, massively stressed-out individual” dealing with trauma, panic disorder, generalized anxiety, and chronic pain.

-What’s your role at Apollo?
+Q: What’s your role at Apollo?

-I’m customer service rep lead.
+A: I’m customer service rep lead.
 My main responsibilities right now are to support the director and director of customer support.
 I create summaries to cover ongoing trends that our customer service agents are experiencing.
 And if they experience an issue, I’m the first person they come to.

 My job is fantastic for a generally anxious person like myself.
 I get to channel my anxiety into small details and anticipating problems—it gives my brain an outlet.
 I don’t worry about leaving my oven on when I’m deep in detail-oriented tasks like building improved protocol for accessibility or tracking a missing package.

-What’s your relationship to stress?
+Q: What’s your relationship to stress?

-I like to classify myself as a very, very well-functioning, massively stressed-out individual.
+A: I like to classify myself as a very, very well-functioning, massively stressed-out individual.
 I’m dealing with PTSD, panic disorder, generalized anxiety, and chronic pain.
 All of this means that I need to be extremely strict and vigilant.
 I’m at a point where I handle stress very well but it requires a lot of work; I’m constantly doing internal maintenance and adjustments.

-Could you expand on the internal maintenance and adjustments to manage stress?
+Q: Could you expand on the internal maintenance and adjustments to manage stress?

-I have to be really ferocious about my boundaries — making sure I get enough sleep and maintain a vaguely healthy diet and exercise routine.
+A: I have to be really ferocious about my boundaries — making sure I get enough sleep and maintain a vaguely healthy diet and exercise routine.
 I’m terrible at drinking enough water and spending enough time in the sun, but I feel better when I manage to do those things consistently.
 I am strict with myself to clock out on time and not try to solve one last problem.
 At work, I stay focused on my immediate scope of work and cannot engage in things that do not fall into that.
 Outside of work, I maintain boundaries in my relationships.
 For example, I’m planning a micro-COVID wedding.
 If you’ve ever planned a wedding, you know the to-do list can become endless.
 There are “must have” items that I said, “no, I’m absolutely not engaging.
 I don’t care about flowers, so I’m not going to try to manage coordinating with a flower vendor in a pandemic , the conversation is done.”
 Of course, it helps to have support—my mom has planted wildflowers in her backyard so I can have the best of both worlds.